 Job Outlook is your online guide to careers and trends in the jobs market.
 It can help you find careers that match your interests, experience or skillset, and has the information you need to make a decision in your job search, study or training pathway.

 The Local Jobs Program runs to 30 June 2022 in 25 regions throughout Australia.
 It brings together expertise, resources and access to funding at the local level to focus on reskilling, upskilling and employment pathways for people in each region.
 The program is part of supporting...

 The Social Enterprise Development and Investment Funds (SEDIF) offer finance and support to eligible social enterprises to help them grow their business and increase the impact of their work in their communities.

-The Department of Employment, Skills, Small and Family Business (formerly Department of Jobs and Small Business) regularly reviews the skilled migration occupation lists to ensure they are responsive to Australia’s labour market needs.
+The Department of Education, Skills and Employment (formerly the Department of Employment, Skills, Small and Family Business) regularly reviews the skilled migration occupation lists to ensure they are responsive to genuine skill needs across Australia.
 These lists underpin a range of...

 The Collaborative Partnership on Mature Age Employment (the Partnership) raises awareness of age discrimination among employers, promotes the benefits of employing older workers and helps employers to manage an age-diverse workforce.

 The EAF gives financial help to eligible people with disability and mental health conditions and employers to buy work-related modifications, equipment, Auslan services and workplace assistance and support services.